gstoyano/target-dev.en/help/dev/implement/client-side/atjs/how-to-deployatjs/target-atjs-single-page-application.md

    |options|Object|No|||
    |options > page|Boolean|No||**TRUE**: Default value of page is true.
 When `page=true`, notifications will be sent to the Edge servers for incrementing impression count.<br />**FALSE**: When `page=false`, notifications will not be sent for incrementing impression count.
 This should be used when you want to only re-render a component on a page with an offer.|

-   Now let’s go through some example use cases on how to invoke the `triggerView()` function in React for our hypothetical  e-commerce SPA:
+   Now let's go through some example use cases on how to invoke the `triggerView()` function in React for our hypothetical  e-commerce SPA:

    **Link: [Home Site](https://target.enablementadobe.com/react/demo/#/)**